openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  3. Create the Dilithium signature over `dataDigest` with `dilithium.sign()` from {{dilithium-signature}}

- 4. Encode the ECDSA and Dilithium signatures according to the the packet structure given in {{ecc-dilithium-sig-packet}}.
+ 4. Encode the ECDSA and Dilithium signatures according to the packet structure given in {{ecc-dilithium-sig-packet}}.

 ### Signature Verification